simontelephonics/smsconnector/README.md

 #### Provider Settings

-Once setup with your provider, generate an API key (Telnyx, Voxtelesys), an API key and secret (Flowroute), Account SID and Auth Token (Twilio), or API token (Commio)  and enter these into the SMS Connector -> Provider Settings screen.
+Once set up with your provider, generate or locate the required credentials, typically an API key and secret, and enter these into the SMS Connector -> Provider Settings screen.

 In the provider portal, set the webhook URL for inbound SMS/MMS in the format shown on the Provider Settings screen ("Webhook Provider").